craigaps/relying-party-server/README.md

 }
 ```

-The `access_token` can be used to make requests to other endpoints extended from the relying party server.
+The `access_token` can be used to make requests to other custom endpoints extended from the relying party server.